4 min.

 Image: Lara Jameson

-From east to west, Australia spans roughly 2,500 miles, about the same as the Moon’s diameter of about 2,160 miles.
+From east to west, Australia spans roughly 2,500 miles, slightly wider than the Moon’s diameter of about 2,160 miles.
 This means Australia is wider than the Moon across a straight line.
 However, because the Moon is a sphere, it has a much larger surface area overall.
 This comparison highlights how large Australia is across its width, even if it’s hard to picture on a flat map.

 Alaska is both the easternmost and westernmost state